ZHRhodes/Whaler/README.md

 ##### Collaborative note editing

 For a breakdown of how the operational transform algorithm works, see the [API repo](https://github.com/ZHRhodes/Whaler-api/blob/master/README.md#ot).
 An instance of this app would function as a `Client`, as referred to in that write up.
 While for the API we could benefit from an existing Go OT implementation, there was no such luck in Swift.
 I had to port the Go implementation over to Swift myself.
-To help carry the torch, I open sourced that port here (link).
+To help carry the torch, I open sourced that port [here](https://github.com/ZHRhodes/SwiftOT).

 In addition to porting the implementation, I added cursor support to `OTDoc.swift`.
 To reuse as much as possible, cursors stored as a struct containing an id and a position.
 When ops are applied to the document, those same ops are also transformed against all the cursors necessary.
 More specifically, we create a series of ops that treat the cursor as a character: